LORAS COLLEGE SCHEDULE - SUMMER 2023 LAST UPDATED: 09/26/23 11:00

 GRADUATE STUDENTS ONLY

-This course is intended to enhance the students' understanding of the role of epidemiologic study
+course will enhance the students' understanding of the role of public health in epidemiologic study

 in evaluating the relationships between physical activity and health and/or disease outcomes.